 It’s listed as a Schedule I substance, meaning it has no medical use and is only available through the illicit drug market.
 Because heroin is an illegal drug that’s commonly sold on the streets, many users are unaware of the cutting agents in heroin.
-These additives are often used in the manufacturing of heroin to produce more quantities and allow dealers to gain more profit for less product.
+These additives are often used in the manufacturing of heroin to produce more quantities and allow dealers to gain more profit for fewer products.
 As an addiction treatment center in Palm Springs, we know that the dangers of heroin abuse are amplified by the harmful ingredients used for cutting heroin.

 Heroin that’s sold on the streets is very rarely ever pure.
 Heroin can come in the form of a white powder, clear solution, or black tar-like gooey substance.
 Cutting heroin is easy because there are cutting agents that match it in appearance.
 According to Johns Hopkins University, heroin that’s sold on the streets can vary between 3 to 99 percent in purity.